 The academic year consists of two 16-week semesters including time set aside for holidays and examinations.
-Two summer sessions of eight weeks each may also be offered.
+One or two summer sessions may also be offered.
 In each semester, classes begin with the first instructional period of the first day.

 - a.
-The fall semester begins in the first week of September each year. - b.
-The spring semester begins in the first week of January each year. - c.
-The summer sessions are conducted between May and August each year. - d.
-The Registrar will publish the academic calendar for the next academic year shortly before the final exam period of the second semester. - e.
+The fall semester begins in September of each year. - b.
+The spring semester begins in February of each year. - c.
+The summer sessions take place between June and September each year.

+The Registrar publishes the academic calendar for the next academic year shortly before the final exam period of the second semester.
 All religious and national holidays in the United Arab Emirates are official holidays for CUCA.